 We were all amazed Cartago and I before him, could handle all that pressure and what a great show it ended up being, although the crowd size wasn’t what it should’ve been.
 I think Cartago never got his pay at all and so ended up keeping legal rights to the alleged 8-camera shoot footage, which never was sold and advertised to fans as a DVD box set.
 Sort of like how all the shoot interviews filmed at the very first WrestleReunion in Tampa also never got released.
 Joey Styles, Bill Apter, me, and the late/great Lance Russell were the announcers for these sit-downs pairing guys with history.

-For example, there was a panel with Piper, Buddy Rose and Ed Wiskowski(who also wrestled on the associated nighttime wrestling card) all discussing promoter Don Owen’s great Portland, OR territory that was the last one to bite it(or survive ala Jerry Jarrett/Memphis) after Vince Jr went national and the remaining territories died one after another.
+For example, there was a panel with Piper, Buddy Rose, and Ed Wiskowski(who also wrestled on the associated nighttime wrestling card) all discussing promoter Don Owen’s great Portland, OR territory that was the last one to bite it(or survive ala Jerry Jarrett/Memphis) after Vince Jr went national.
+The remaining territories died one after another.
 Even after that last Eddie Einhorn Wrestling USA/America string of TV shows failed to get the NWA, AWA, and perhaps Gagne, Bill Watts, and Jarrett to work together en-masse, to attempt to take down the ever-growing WWF.

 Owen, when I told him about it, just couldn’t believe no one was going to be able to get the VHS or DVD’s of that Peace Festival show to watch.
 I was recently looking online to see how many people have posted my photo series of Owen I posed with Madusa/Debbie at Joel Goodhart’s 2nd to last TWA show circa late 1991 in Philly.